PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-13 19:02:56
+Last updated: 2024-04-13 19:05:46
-Random Quote: Stella hated Star Wars!
-She lied to you.
-Search your feelings, Ted.
-You know it to be true! - Marshall Eriksen
+Random Quote: Lily: "Whenever we board a flight, you lick the plane!"Marshall: "Have we crashed even once?" - Marshall Eriksen